About Let’s Encrypt and Free SSL Certificates

 Introduced in 2016, Let's Encrypt is a non-profit and open Certificate Authority (CA).
 You can request free SSL certificates (including wildcard & multi-domain certificates) from Let's Encrypt to enable https for your website/web app.

 Domain Control Validation MethodsBased on the method you choose to request the certificate, Let's Encrypt has a fixed method of domain control validation (DCV or DV) to prove domain ownership and if you cannot validate using that method, you cannot get the certificate.
-Paid certificates offer upto 3 different DCV method options via Email/File/DNS to choose from as per your convenience. see details
+Paid certificates offer upto 3 different DCV method options via Email/File/DNS to choose from and Email is the most convenient. see details

 Site SealLet's Encrypt does not provide a verifiable Site Seal for display on your website like the Comodo one at the bottom-right of this page.
 Studies show 69% of online shoppers look for websites that display trust symbols.